open-mmlab/labelbee-client/docs/README.md

 #### Basic annotation operations

-- Picture switch/submit: Shortcut key AD to turn page forward and backward, it will be automatically saved to the result path
+- Picture switch/Result submit: Shortcut key AD to turn the page forward and backward, and it will be automatically saved to the result path
-- Drag and drop the picture: Right click and long press to move
+- Drag and drop the picture: Right-click and long press to move
 - Zoom Image: Mouse wheel
 - Annotation (Detection): left click - move - left click
-- Project exit in the upper left corner
+- Click the backward in the upper left corner to exit the project

-For other advanced operations, please refer to the shortcut keys
+For other advanced operations, please refer to the shortcut keys illustration above
 ## C、Data Export

-The data supports COCO and Mask format export.
+The data supports COCO and Mask data format to export.
 ### 1.Open the Export

-Move the mouse to the designated item and click the first export button in the lower right corner
+Move the mouse to the designated task and click the first button to export in the lower right corner

 <img src="./assets/project-folder.png">